truthixify/grid3/SPEC.md

 # **1\.
 Overview**

-Tic Tac Toe on CKB is a two-player, on-chain game where players stake CKBytes to play.
+Tic Tac Toe on CKB is a two-player, on-chain game where players stake CKB to play.
 The game logic lives entirely in a CKB script that validates each move transaction.
 No randomness is involved, making it a clean fit for CKB's deterministic validation model.

 Each move is a transaction.
 The script validates that the transaction represents a legal game state transition.
 State lives in cell data.
 The script does not execute or modify state, it only approves or rejects proposed transitions.